larskaare/pawa-system-testing/slides/content/wrappingup.md

 > Encourage teams to divert more effort on to system testing with authn/z (and other security features) activated.

-It is hard, not only a technical challenge </br>- but it is doable - and necessary?
+It is hard, not only a technical challenge </br>- but it is doable - and necessary ...

 ---